rmanderca/k2/lib/saas_auth/README.md

 You might need a user_id on the back end to create an object which requires user_id (statzilla bucket, contact group...).

-There was no way to assign a role, I added set_role_for_user procedure as a way to do this.
+There was no way to assign a role, I added assign_user_role procedure as a way to do this.

 I added a test file.
 It is just a start.